top of page

 Each of the three panels will engage in advance scholarly work — such as surveys, scoping reviews, applied research, or case analyses — to anchor discussions in evidence.
 During the symposium, participants will engage in interactive formats that build on this scholarship.
 The collective work will culminate in peer-reviewed, publishable outputs that move beyond identifying challenges to offering hopeful, pragmatic, and evidence-informed tools.
 These outputs will equip leaders to help their teams, departments, and hospitals thrive in complexity and deliver exceptional, patient-centred emergency care.

-Panel 1: Building Sustainable Leadership and Teams: The Healthy Leader, the Healthy Team
+Panel 1 - Building Sustainable Leadership and Teams: The Healthy Leader, the Healthy Team

 Key Themes:

-· Building high-functioning, positive-energy teams
+• Building positive-energy teams

 Key Themes: